gravityblast/gravityblast.com/_posts/2021-11-22-nft-built-in-swap-market-with-gasless-listing.md

 * `1011` (swappable only with trait A, B, **or** D)

-I like this idea because it adds more dynamics for collectors, event if it can be very specific to each project and cannot really be used a standard.
+I like this idea because it adds more dynamics for collectors, event if it can be very specific to each project and cannot really be used as a standard.
 Nevertheless, I decided to start a new [project](https://cybertarotnft.com) to test it, and my friend and favourite artist [royb](https://twitter.com/ROYB_Art) joined the team.

 For both of us this has been a side project, and therefore it took many months to be completed,